Aref-Akminasi/aws-developer-associate/SQS&SNS.md

 - CreateQueue (MessageRetentionPeriod, as an argument)
 - DeleteQueue
 - PurgeQueue: Delete all the messages in queue
-- SendMesaage (DelaySeconds, as an argument): to add a message into the queue
+- SendMessage (DelaySeconds, as an argument): to add a message into the queue
 - DeleteMessage: to delete a message from SQS queue
 - ReceiveMessage (MaxNumberOfMessages (default: 1, max: 10), as an argument)
 - ReceiveMessageWaitTimeSeconds: LongPolling